ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ## Paths with High Delay

+A proposal ought not to presume that all general Internet paths have a low delay.
 Some paths include links that contibute much more delay than for a typical Internet path.
 Satellite links often have delays longer than typical for wired paths
 {{?RFC2488}} and high delay bandwidth products {{?RFC3649}}.